 Halloween Candy: Your Dental Health Survival Guide

-Halloween may look a little different this year, but it still comes with ghosts, goblins and goodies—and the sugar in those treats can play some unwanted tricks on your teeth if you’re not careful.
+With Halloween comes ghosts, goblins and goodies – and the sugar in those treats can play some unwanted tricks on your teeth if you’re not careful.

 Here’s why: The bacteria in your mouth are probably more excited to eat Halloween candy than you are.
 When the bacteria eat the sugar and leftover food in your mouth, a weak acid is produced.
 That acid is what can contribute to cavities.

 But don’t hang up your costume just yet.
 “Halloween is about candy, dressing up and having fun,” says ADA dentist Dr. Ana Paula Ferraz-Dougherty.
-“It’s OK to eat that candy on Halloween as a splurge as long as you’re brushing twice a day and flossing once a day all year long.”
+“It’s OK to eat that candy on Halloween as a splurge as long as you’re brushing twice a day with a fluoride toothpaste and cleaning between your teeth each day, all year long.”

-To help you choose the best treats to chew, we have a rundown of some common candies and their impact on your teeth:
+You can also choose wisely when it comes time to sort through the trick or treat bag.
+Here’s a rundown of common candies and their impact on your teeth:

 Sticky and Gummy Candies